Christopher-Teague/hotsauce_tracker/README.md

 # Hotsauce Fermentation Tracker

-An application made to track and record recipies and progress for fermented hotsauces.
+An application made to track and record recipies and processes for fermented hotsauces.